Nonimmigrant students must present documentation to the U.S. consulate regarding two principal issues:

 Note that while sufficient resources on hand to cover the first year's expenses usually is sufficient, there must be some showing that similar resources will be available in each succeeding year of the student's program .
 When the student is funding his or her own education, therefore, it is almost imperative to show sufficient resources for the full educational program, and not just the first year, since the student will be unable to work while studying and will not be in a position to create new financial resources during his or her educational program.

 • Funds from the student's family .
 Their immediate family, particularly parents, routinely funds many students.
 In addition to bank statements, other records of liquid assets and securities, and real and personal property, the documentation from the family can include statements from the family's bankers regarding the available credit line the bank is ready to extend the family, and employment letters for family members verifying the salary levels of those members.
-The latter information documents the continuing availability of sufficient resources to pay for the student's education.
+The latter information documents the continuing availability of sufficient resources to pay for the student's education for immigration visa.

 When the family is paying expenses, the student must check the restrictions that might exist regarding the export of currency from the student's home country.
 The consular officers will be familiar with these restrictions and question the availability of this type of support when currency export restrictions exist.
 The parent or other close family member of the student may want to complete an affidavit of support form (Form I-134) used by the USCIS when one person takes on the obligation of supporting another for immigration purposes.
 This form is routinely used when B-2 visitors for pleasure come to the United States, sponsored by a U.S. resident or citizen.
 The form is illustrated as Sample Form 1-3, above.